The 7th Lord Rodney

 Lord George Rodney inherited the estate at the age of 7 in 1864.
 He spent little time at the house in his early years leaving Eton to join the army; seeing active service in Egypt.
 In 1891 he married Hon.
 Corisande Evelyn Vere Guest at St. James’s Church, Piccadilly.
 His bride came from a noble family and it was considered a good match.

 The homecoming of Lord and Lady Rodney was greatly celebrated by the local area of Leominster.
-There is a reproduction of the article published in the Leominster News on the day in the Business Room and the old photograph above shows moment of their return.
+A photograph in the Business Room shows the moment of their return.

 Shortly after the honeymoon, a tower in rendered brick was built in the courtyard to provide bathrooms and lavatories.
 Corisande would not move to Berrington until a bathroom tower had been built, having been used to plumbed-in baths where she'd lived previously.
 There were also a couple of fires in need of repair at Berrington during the time the couple lived there, one costing around £700 in renovations (around £50,000 today).

-Lord and Lady Rodney had four sons, George (1891), James (1895), Charles (1895) and William (1896) and initially enjoying the social scene of the era.
+Lord and Lady Rodney had four sons, George (1891), James (1895), Charles (1895) and William (1896) and initially enjoyed the social scene of the surrounding area.
 However, the 4,000 acre estate never recovered from the agricultural depression of the 1870’s and the 7th Baron built up significant gambling debts.

-To raise cash he sold the Gainsborough’s hung in the dining room and the valuable books collected by Harley’s ancestors.
+To raise cash he sold the Gainsborough portraits which hung in the dining room and the valuable books collected by Harley’s ancestors.
 More and more went, until finally in 1901 he was forced to sell the house and estate.
-The marriage also turned sour and Corisande filed for divorce in 1902 citing cruelty and adultery as her reasons for petition.
+The marriage also turned sour and in 1902 Corisande filed for divorce, citing cruelty and adultery as her reasons for petition.

-Lord Rodney married again in 1903 to the governess of the Rodney children but died in 1909, in Denmark Hill aged 52.
+Lord Rodney married again in 1903 to the governess of the Rodney children but died in 1909, in Denmark Hill, London, aged 52.